 What's in the Bag

 If your like me you are always curious what others are using to capture images.
 First and foremost it begins with the person behind the viewfinder and shutter release.
 I fully believe you can hand a Pro like John Shaw or the late Galen Rowell a pinhole camera and they will still get better images than most with the latest and greatest equipment.
 There maybe an exception to this however.
 I'm referring to fast action capture such as sports, birds or breaking journalistic events.
 Currently I am using a Nikon D3 with its full frame sensor and 8 FPS (frames per second) high speed drive.
 I use the D300 with its 8 FPS as a backup or additional camera if I'm using two at a time.
 I know I have captured fast occurring images with the D3 and D300 that I would never have been able to capture on a consistent basis with the 3 FPS D1X.
+For Landscape and portraits I now own a Nikon D810.
 Camera bodies and lenses should be looked at as tools to get a job done.
 Can you get by with less? of course, but you will be compromised in a lot of situations.
 Telephoto's and wide angle lenses come to mind.
 If the subject is too far away for a standard lens and you cannot move physically forward, then you need a telephoto lens or be satisfied with a very small subject in your frame.
 I have come to the point in my life where now I don't compromise on equipment.
 There was a time when like most everyone else, I tried to save money by buying less expensive gear and in the end spent more and eventually ending up with what I should have bought in the first place.
 Tripods and lenses are a prime example.
 I have owned Vivitar and Tokina lenses and some consumer Nikon lenses and now faster "Pro" Nikon glass.
 I have owned Bogen, Vivitar and Slick Tripods, and now I have a Gitzo 1548 which I bought after I sold my Gitzo 1228.
 My advice is to save and buy the best quality gear in the first place.
 You will save money in the long run because quality gear will usually last longer and have a better resale value.
 Also you will feel better not having to compromise or rationalize.

 Nikon D3 Camera Body